matboivin/raytracer/doc/scene_file.md

 - x render size
 - y render size

-Can only be declared once in a scene.
+Must be declared only once in a scene.

 ### Ambient lighting